 Phoenix's soccer franchise has a brand spanking new field to play on in Wild Horse Pass.
 The season lasts all summer long, and the matches are played in the evening, so no need to worry about finding a shady spot.

 19615 S. 48th St., Chandler

-This summer marks the WNBA's 25th season and, as one of the league's original eight franchises, the Phoenix Mercury invite you to celebrate with them as they return to their newly renovated home court after a season in the "wubble."
-Join Diana Taurasi, Brittney Griner and Skylar Diggins-Smith on their quest for the franchise's fourth championship.
+This summer marks the WNBA's 26th season and, as one of the league's original eight franchises, the Phoenix Mercury invite you to celebrate with them.
+Join Diana Taurasi and Skylar Diggins-Smith on their quest for the franchise's fourth championship.